 What is different about running a charity Epic versus an in-season Epic?

-- charity epic games do not have printable certificates
+- charity epic games for all other epic adventures have printable certificates

 - charity epic games are not currently eligible for certain DM Quests, such as Epic DM.
 If this changes, we’ll update the DM Quest packet

 - you can allow players to purchase rerolls for their d20s.
 The suggested donation for this is $1, but so long as 100% of the proceeds go to the chosen charity it can be any reasonable amount that your players can support.
 This does not grant advantage and does not negate disadvantage (it’s just a reroll and we’re not creating new rules!), but a player can reroll that d20 as long as they keep donating.
 Any player or spectator can purchase a reroll for any other player, so long as the d20 roll does not result in a negative experience (for the player; see the DM notes below), such forcing a character to fail a saving throw, get that character killed/ rendered unconscious, and so on.
 Players can do this as many times as they desire on a player’s d20 roll.

 - NOTE: DMs cannot purchase re-rolls for their d20s.
 A DM is subject to the charitable wrath of the players (though they may pay for a player’s reroll if they wish, so long as they observe the guidance above).
 They must rely on their cunning and use sound tactics if they are to challenge the characters during these events!